Is it safe to laser cut MDF: Everything You Need To Know

 In large concentrations, formaldehyde is a potentially fatal chemical substance.
 However, even if you are not exposed to large quantities, long-term exposure to the small amounts of the gas can still lead to complications.
 According to several organizations, such as the American Cancer Society, long-term exposure to formaldehyde can cause cancer-related health problems.

-Do you need a mask to cut MDF?
+Do you need a mask to laser cut MDF?

 What if you still want to go ahead and laser cut MDF?
 Can you safely cut it or do you need protective gear?